+In accordance with paragraph 36 of AMS-III.AS, project emissions associated with transportation (PEtransport,y) should be calculated if the transportation of biomass is more than 200km.
+In this project activity, as the transport distance is less than 200km, therefore emissions from PEtransport,y can be neglected.

+In accordance with paragraph 37 of AMS-III.AS, project emissions associated with renewable biomass cultivation (PEcultivation) should be calculated if biomass is soruced from a dedicated plantation.
+In this project activity, the biomass is not sourced from dedicated plantations, hence PEcultivation,y = 0.

-In this project activity, as the transport distance is less than 200km, PEtransport,y = biomass is not sourced from dedicated plantations, hence PEcultivation,y = 0.
-The project activity does not involve the production of charcoal in kilns, hence PECH4,y = 0.
+In accordance with paragraph 38 of AMS-III.AS, project emissions associated with methane from charcoal production (PECH4,y) should be calculated if the production of charcoal in kilns were not equipped with methane recovery and destruction facility.
+In this project activity, it does not involve the production of charcoal in kilns, hence PECH4,y = 0.
 There is no usage of fossil fuel consumption, hence PEfossilfuel,y = 0.

 As such, the above equation is simplified to: